 The door closed on Rodimus Prime, leaving Arcee on the threshold, shared between stupor and anger.

-"Shockwave suspended you for a duration of 24 hours?!"
+"Shockwave suspended you for a duration of twenty-four earth hours?!"
 Cyclonus exclaimed indignantly.
 "How dare he take disciplinary sanctions against you while you stroke a decisive blow on the Insecticons by bringing Thanatron in the fight?"

 Galvatron chuckled considering the passionate reaction of his most faithful lieutenant.
-Since the day he had spared Cyclonus in the arena and had taken this skillful shuttle former as an apprentice and consequently, as second in command, he had never regretted it.
+Since the day he had spared Cyclonus in the arena and had taken this skillful shuttle-Transformer as an apprentice and consequently, as second-in-command, he had never regretted it.
 He had sometimes feared that Cyclonus started to develop the same twisted love for him as Starscream had developed for Megatron, but it wasn't the case.
 Cyclonus was a true warrior, this rare kind of Decepticon who dedicated their life for the cause and their master, period.
 On this point, he was more comparable to Soundwave rather than this little fool of Starscream.

 "I rather take this as a timid diplomatic gesture from Shockwave to show us that he still is a Decepticon in a way."
 Galvatron smirked, hiding the fact he was not sure of what he assessed.
 "Or at least, he wanted to acknowledge our dominant position in the base… We, Megatron and I, can't be punished given that we are the only commanders able to protect this base," he proudly stated.